Everything you need to know about day-to-day life in the Netherlands!

 In the Netherlands we speak Dutch, but almost everyone also speaks English.
 German, French and Spanish follow at a large distance.

 In cities with lots of students like Amsterdam, Rotterdam, The Hague, Utrecht or Delft for example, English might often be the preferred language over Dutch.
-In stores, coffeeshops or restaurants, you may be approached in English because a lot of students work in hospitality.
+In stores, cafés or restaurants, you may be approached in English because a lot of students work in hospitality.

 At most international minded organisations, colleagues will speak English.
-However, to understand the Dutch chit-chat during coffee breaks or lunchtime it is advisable to learn Dutch.
+However, to understand the Dutch chit-chat during coffee breaks or lunchtime it is recommended to learn Dutch.
 Moreover, you'll find that there are quite a number of companies expecting you to master the Dutch language to a certain level for professional purposes.

 Why and how to learn Dutch?